ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-gpu-cluster.md

 .. note::

-    GKE will automatically configure taints and tolerations so that only GPU pods are scheduled on GPU nodes.
-For more detais, see the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#create)
+    GKE automatically configures taints and tolerations so that only GPU pods are scheduled on GPU nodes.
+For more details, see [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#create)

 ## Step 3: Configure `kubectl` to connect to the cluster